aws/s2n-tls/docs/BUILD.md

 Note that we currently do not support building on Windows.
 See https://github.com/aws/s2n-tls/issues/497 for more information.

+See the [s2n-tls usage guide](USAGE-GUIDE.md#consuming-s2n-tls-via-cmake) for instructions on how to include s2n-tls in your CMake project.

+## Configuring the s2n-tls build

 s2n-tls can be configured with the following CMake options.
 Each option can be set by passing a `-D<option>=<value>` flag to CMake.
 - [**`CMAKE_BUILD_TYPE`**](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html): Sets the build type.
 Some of the possible build types are as follows:
   - `Release`: Produce an optimized s2n-tls library artifact with no debug info.
 This option should be used when building s2n-tls for use in production.